gingerchew/ginger.wtf-2024/src/posts/setting-up-agitcms-with-eleventy.md

 Bish bash bosh, jobs done.
 Hit `Create New` at the top, select file, and get to writing.

 You may notice if you're using 11ty serve, that everytime you type it tries to rebuild the site.
 That is normal for the way these two interact.
-You just need to update
+To fix it, you will need to update your build/serve command to add the `--incremental` flag.

 ## Finishing up

 I really like the editor.
 It's a step above IDE, but not some huge drag and drop, component based, API driven editor.
 It's like if Obsidian was for websites.
 No plugins.
 No huge list of extra dependencies.
 No React powered doo-dahs.
-Just a thin layer of content management.
+It is a thin layer of content management.

 My one gripe is that it puts markdown before front matter in editor navigation.
 I think it would be nice to be able to reorder those.
 But that is sincerely my one gripe.